Skip to main content

 Loading editor...

-One gotcha with window memory: if the user refers to something from turn 1 and you're on turn 15 with k=5, the model will confidently hallucinate or say it doesn't know.
-It genuinely doesn't — that message was trimmed.
+One gotcha worth knowing: if the user refers to something from turn 1 and you are on turn 15 with k=5, the model will confidently hallucinate or say it does not know.
+That early message was trimmed.
 For some applications this is fine.
 For others, you need summary memory.

 ConversationSummaryMemory — Compress the Past Into a Summary

 What if the conversation is 50 turns long and the user references something from turn 3?
 Window memory lost it.
 Buffer memory would work but costs a fortune in tokens.
-Summary memory offers a third option: instead of storing raw messages, it asks the LLM to maintain a running summary of the conversation.
+Summary memory offers a third option: it asks the LLM to maintain a running summary of the conversation instead of storing raw messages.

 ConversationSummaryMemory in action